-This document is meant to bring useful information for anyone looking into buying a new BEV in Ireland.
+This document is meant to bring useful information for anyone looking into buying a new BEV in Ireland (as of January 2019).
 It doesn’t include PHEVs.
 And neither does it include earlier models so if you are looking for a used model (see our 181 table here), be aware that older versions of these models may have lower battery and charging specifications.

 The data in the chart is made of manufacturer official information.
 Non-official information have the (est) tag, some adjustments have been made compared to last year to make this as fair/realistic as possible.

 - NEDC is the old European driving cycle.
 It will be used till September 2019 and still be found in manufacturer’s documents.